How to Avoid Stripe Fees: Smart Alternatives for Cost-Conscious Businesses

 Shift Clients Toward ACH Payments With Nickel

-One of the smartest ways to cut accounts payable costs is by switching from credit cards to ACH bank transfers, especially when you're using a platform like Nickel.
+One of the smartest ways to cut costs is by switching from credit cards to ACH bank transfers, especially when you're using a platform like Nickel.

 By standardizing free ACH payments with Nickel, you protect your margins, avoid manual processing, and keep more cash in your account.